55th Annual Awards Contest

 As we honor CTA’s 15 decades of advocacy for our schools, students and teachers, we are honored to invite media to take part in a contest dedicated to the legacy of John Swett and his vision for a vibrant public school system.
 Newspaper, radio and television editors, reporters, producers, directors and bloggers were all encouraged to enter.

-The 325,000-member California Teachers Association accepted nominations up until the program deadline, which was April 3, 2013.
-These awards herald outstanding coverage of community and campaign issues that touched California’s schools, community colleges and state universities during 2012.
+The 325,000-member California Teachers Association is now accepting nominations for this contest.
+These awards herald outstanding coverage of community and campaign issues that touched California’s schools, community colleges and state universities during 2013.

 Judging is done by media peers — CTA removes itself entirely from the judging process.
 More details are included in this brochure.
 Winners are awarded plaques at a special Los Angeles reception in their honor.
 A statewide CTA news release and full-page advertisement listing the winners in the Columbia Journalism Review give further credit where it’s definitely due.
 Meritorious nominees whose work was not judged the most outstanding in their categories receive Certificates of Merit.

-Deadline for nominations was: April 3, 2013 (late entries were not be accepted)
+Deadline for nominations is: March 26, 2014 (late entries were not be accepted)

 Review brochure and nomination form

 Awards will be presented on May 30, 2014 at CTA's State Council of Education meeting in Los Angeles